cumhere/gitskills/README.md

-Creating a git branch is quick.M
+Creating a git branch is quick.f2